-This low carb oatmeal recipe made with coconut flour is a delicious, creamy coconut porridge to start the day.
-Plus, this keto oatmeal is also paleo, vegan and gluten free!
+This low-carb oatmeal recipe made with coconut flour is a delicious, creamy coconut porridge to start the day.
+Plus, this keto oatmeal is also paleo, vegan, and gluten-free!

-Low carb oatmeal recipe: thick, silky and creamy
+Low carb oatmeal recipe: thick, silky, and creamy

 So that low-carb oatmeal recipe or coconut flour porridge, call this as you want, will fix any porridge cravings.
-Plus, it ticks all the diets, keto, vegan, paleo and gluten free!
-Bonus, there are only 5 ingredients needed to make this.
+Plus, it ticks all the diets, keto, vegan, paleo, and gluten-free!

 Keto oatmeal: an easy 5-ingredients recipe

 Additionally to its amazing taste, this paleo porridge is also very easy to make.
-Indeed, all you need to make this creamy hot keto porridge are 5 simple ingredients.
+Indeed, all you need to make this creamy hot keto porridge are 5 simple ingredients:

-Shredded coconut – unsweetened
+- Shredded coconut – unsweetened.

-Unsweetened almond milk or unsweetened coconut milk – it should be noted that as for any regular porridge recipe, the amount of milk you add will change the texture.
-For a sticky dense porridge, add less milk, or cook the porridge longer to evaporate the liquid.
+- Unsweetened almond milk or unsweetened coconut milk – it should be noted that as for any regular porridge recipe, the amount of milk you add will change the texture.
+For a sticky, dense porridge, add less milk, or cook the porridge longer to evaporate the liquid.
 For a silky smooth texture, add a splash of extra milk.

-Sugar-free crystal sweetener – erythritol, Monk fruit or even stevia drops if desired
+- Sugar-free crystal sweetener – erythritol, Monk fruit, or even stevia drops if desired.

 How to cook a paleo porridge?

 Next, keep cooking until it becomes thick and creamy, adjusting with more milk for a more liquid silky texture.
 The more milk you add, the runnier it will be.

 Coconut porridge topping ideas

-It’s a deliciously comforting coconut porridge with a beautiful creamy texture, nutty flavor of the almond butter and bites of shredded coconut.
+It’s a deliciously comforting coconut porridge with a beautiful creamy texture, nutty flavor of the almond butter, and bites of shredded coconut.

-Sliced almonds, pumpkin seeds or crushed peanuts
+- Sliced almonds, pumpkin seeds, or crushed peanuts.

-A drizzle of almond butter or sunflower seed butter
+- A drizzle of almond butter or sunflower seed butter.

 The texture and taste are absolutely amazing!
 And you don’t have to be a chef to make this.
-It only takes 5 minutes and you’ll love this healthy oatmeal recipe, I am sure.
+It only takes 5 minutes, and you’ll love this healthy oatmeal recipe, I am sure.

-Place all the ingredients into a medium saucepan.
+- Place all the ingredients into a medium saucepan.